rippleFCL/rpi-sensehat-mqtt/README.md

 For the installation procedure, it is assumed that your Raspberry Pi is running the latest version of the [Raspberry Pi OS](https://www.raspberrypi.com/software/) but the instructions might be compatible with similar distributions for the RPi.
 To install and use `rpi-sensehat-mqtt`, follow the procedures detailed next:

 1. If you have not attached the SenseHAT to the RPi yet, go ahead and turn off your RPi and attach the SenseHAT to it.
+It is strongly recommended to use a [male-to-female, 40-pin GPIO extension cable](https://duckduckgo.com/?q=rpi+40-pin+gpio+extension+cable) to connect your SenseHAT to the RPi; otherwise, sensor data **will be unreliable** due to the close proximity to the RPi, which has multiple heat sources (e.g., CPU).
 Then, log into the CLI of your RPi using your standard user (e.g., `pi`) or if running a desktop environment, open a terminal.

 1. Run the commands below to install the `sense-hat` package and other packages we will need.
 Make sure that `I2C` was enabled afterwards; Otherwise, run `sudo raspi-config` and manually turn it on in the `Interfaces` section of the utility.
 You will need to reboot your RPi for the changes to take effect.